sseleznevqa/locatine/README.md

 # Locatine

 Element location tool based on Watir.

 You are asking Locatine to find element for you.

-It is asking you what element do you mean
+It is asking you what element do you mean.

-It is remembering your answer and collecting information about selected element After that it is finding element itself
+It is remembering your answer and collecting information about selected element.

+After that it is finding element by itself.

-If your element will be lost (due to id change for example) locatine will locate the most similar element That's it.
+If your element will be lost (due to id change for example) locatine will locate the most similar element.

+That's it.

 ## Installation